 Conditions such as retinal detachment and optic nerve damage can be diagnosed using ophthalmoscopy.
-This examination can also be a good idea in people who have diabetes or high blood pressure because both of these conditions can damage blood vessels in the eye.
+It can also be a good idea to examine the small blood vessels in the eye in people who have diabetes or high blood pressure because both of these conditions can damage blood vessels in the eye.

-If your pupils are dilated using eye drops, your eyes become very sensitive to light and your vision becomes blurred.
+If your pupils are dilated using eye drops, your eyes will be very sensitive to light and your vision will be blurred for a few hours after the examination.
 For this reason, you are only allowed to drive a car or operate machinery again once the effect of the eye drops has worn off.

 How is intraocular pressure measured?

 The measurement of intraocular pressure (tonometry) is one of the most common eye examinations.
-The pressure inside the eyeball becomes too high if a fluid produced in the eye (called aqueous humor) cannot drain properly and starts to build up.
+A fluid called aqueous humor is constantly being produced inside the eye.
+The eye's intraocular pressure results from the balance between how much new aqueous humor is being produced and how much of it is flowing out of the eye.
+The pressure increases if the aqueous humor can't drain properly and starts to build up.
 An intraocular pressure of between 10 and 21 mmHg (millimeters of mercury) is considered to be normal in adults.